RoadieHQ/marketing-site/content/docs/catalog/repositories/index.md

 Once your Repositories are added, Admins will be able to see a graph of catalog completeness in the Administration section of Roadie.

-You will also find built-in completeness Scorecards and checks in Tech Insights and a Data Source to use to build your own Checks and Scorecards from the same data.
+If you are a Tech Insights user, you will also find built-in completeness Scorecards, Checks and a Data Source to use to build your own Checks and Scorecards from the same data.

 ![Catalog Completeness Page](./catalog-completeness-graph.png)